Are you having trouble generating a list of BSSIDs?

 Ugh...we don't have this data!

-If you don't have this data, it's ok, you can still rollout the application, you'll just need a little help from your end users.
+If you don't have this data, it's ok, you can still rollout the application, you'll just need a little help from your end users or select personnel.

 To successfully deploy the Computer Panic Button software without pre-populating BSSIDs, you will need the assistance of end users.
 During the software deployment, end users will be prompted to provide their current location to the system.
 The available options will align with your Security Zone structure.
 Thus, you'll need to ensure your Security Zone structure is well defined.
 You can refer to our Knowledge Base article on Security Zones for further information.
 The prompt will resemble something like this: